rpm-software-management/dnf/doc/conf_ref.rst

 ``keepcache``
     :ref:`boolean <boolean-label>`

-    Keep downloaded packages in the cache.
-If set to False and packages have not been installed they will still persist until next successful transaction.
+    Keeps downloaded packages in the cache when set to True.
+Even if it is set to False and packages have not been installed they will still persist until next successful transaction.
 The default is False.